State Leadership Conference 2015 Overview

 In this year’s SLC featured presentation three pioneering psychologists will present new practice and business models designed to let them compete and deliver services on a large scale.
 They will also discuss collaboration with insurers to foster integration; opportunities for small practitioners to join a large delivery system; and lessons learned in launching these innovative models.
 The presentation will close with the latest antitrust guidance on how a collaboration of independent practices can integrate care and jointly negotiate.

 Focus on the Political Landscape

-The Sunday morning plenary session focuses on the political landscape and highlights why advocacy is important to psychology.
-On Sunday evening, the APA Practice Organization’s political action committee (APAPO-PAC) will hold the SLC reception and black tie fundraising dinner.
-The guest of honor will be Sen. Mike Enzi from Wyoming.
+The Sunday morning plenary session will feature Ann Compton, former White House correspondent for ABC News, who will talk about the current political landscape and its implications for advocacy and policymaking.
+On Sunday evening, the APA Practice Organization’s political action committee (APAPO-PAC) will hold a reception and black-tie fundraising dinner for a member of Congress.

 The plenary session with the APA president and CEO is a must-attend session.
-This hour gives participants access to critical information about the direction of the field, and also provides an opportunity to ask these two national leaders specific questions.
-The Sunday and Monday morning briefings with Katherine C. Nordal, PhD provide SPTA presidents and presidents-elect dedicated time to interact with the APA/APAPO executive director for professional practice.
+This hour gives participants access to critical information about the direction of the field, and also provides an opportunity to raise questions with two national leaders.
+The Sunday and Monday morning briefings with Katherine C. Nordal, PhD provide SPTA presidents and presidents-elect dedicated time to interact with the APA/APAPO executive director for APA Practice.
 Formal and informal networking opportunities are also scheduled throughout the conference.

 Visits to Capitol Hill